silascoroza/WD_FINAL_PROJECT-main/readme.md

 ## Overview

 <!-- TODO: To be changed -->
-My website features a user-friendly navigation bar with links to Home, About, Projects, Skills and Interests, and Credits pages.
-On the Home page, you'll find links to my social media profiles, including Instagram and Facebook.
-The About page offers detailed information about my background and experiences.
-The Projects page showcases all my work in neatly organized containers, with an upward scroll button to easily browse through the projects.
-The Skills and Interests page highlights my various competencies and passions.
-Finally, the Credits page acknowledges the individuals and resources that have supported me in my design journey.
+My website features a comprehensive navigation menu with sections including Home, About, Projects, Skills and Interests, and Credits.
+The Home page provides links to my social media profiles like Instagram (IG) and Facebook (FB).
+The About section offers detailed insights into my background and personal information.
+Moving on to Projects, visitors can explore a collection of my projects displayed in containers.
+Each project container includes buttons for deployment and accessing the repository, along with an option to button down for convenient navigation.
+The Skills and Interests section showcases my areas of expertise and personal interests.
+Lastly, the Credits page acknowledges the individuals and resources that have contributed to my journey in design and beyond.

 ### Key Components
 <!-- TODO: List of Key Components -->
-Navigation Bar: Provides easy access to different sections of the website, including Home, About, Projects, Skills and Interests, and Credits.
+Navigation Menu: Includes links to essential sections such as Home, About, Projects, Skills and Interests, and Credits.
+This menu facilitates easy navigation throughout the site.

-Home Page: Features links to your social media profiles (Instagram and Facebook) and a welcoming section with your tagline or a brief introduction.
+Home Page: Features social media links (e.g., Instagram, Facebook) prominently displayed for easy access.
+This page serves as an entry point to the rest of the website.

-About Page: Contains detailed information about your background, experiences, and personal story.
+About Section: Provides comprehensive information about yourself, covering personal details and background information.

-Projects Page: Showcases all your projects in organized containers, along with a button to scroll up and view all projects easily.
+Projects Section: Displays a collection of your projects in containers.
+Each project container includes functionalities such as deployment links, repository access, and a scroll-up button for user convenience.

-Skills and Interests Page: Highlights your various skills, competencies, and interests.
+Skills and Interests: Highlights your skills and personal interests, giving visitors insights into your areas of expertise and passion.

-Credits Page: Acknowledges the individuals and resources that have supported you in your journey, offering thanks and recognition.
+Credits Section: Acknowledges and gives thanks to individuals and resources that have played a significant role in your design journey and beyond.

-Social Media Links: Icons and links to your Instagram and Facebook profiles for visitors to connect with you.

 ### Technology
 <!-- TODO: List of Technology Used -->